RoPe93/censormenot/README.md

+# United we stand against DNS terrorism

+# THE STORY

+One weekend last year I woke up and went to my computer to search for some online episodes.
+Instead of the usual greeting page with a search box I was expecting to see, I saw a threatening message informing me that the domain had been seized, and lecturing me on the topic of intellectual property [(link}](http://tvshack.net/IPRC_Seized_2010_11_2011_04.gif).
+Since I don't believe in this imaginary form of property, and since I am of the opinion that the only type of property that can exist is physical property, I was rather offended and decided to do something about this abuse.
+My first idea was to build a community around a distributed, peer-to-peer knowledge base.
+And since I'm passionate about software, I decided to start a new open-source project to bring these ideas to life.
+Hopefully when the software is mature enough, a community of users will naturally form around it.

 # SUMMARY

 CensorMeNot is a decentralized, censorship-resilient, cooperative service for looking up IP addresses of Internet domains the DNS records of which have been abusively tampered with by the ICANN at the behest of malicious organizations.